 Employment and Community First CHOICES

-Services help people with I/DD gain as much independence as possible.
-People are supported to live with their family or in the community, not in an institution.
-Residential services are available for adults with I/DD who do not live with family but need supports where they live.
+Our priority is to help ECF members gain as much independence as possible.
+We help you get the support you need to live with your family or in the community, not in an institution.
+Residential services are available if you do not live with family but need support where you live.

-To see if you qualify, fill out TennCare’s online form.
+To see if you qualify, fill out TennCare’s online self-referral form.

 Your member handbook is your go-to-guide for health services.
 Read it to find out about: